Terminal Velocity Calculator

 The drag coefficient is undoubtedly the hardest thing to estimate in the terminal velocity calculator input.
 Its value is determined empirically, usually with the use of a wind tunnel.
-Some example drag coefficients are 1.0 for a cube, 0.5 for a sphere and 0.04 for an aerodynamic wing.
+Some example drag coefficients are 1.0 for a cube or a skydiver falling flat on his belly, 0.5 for a sphere and 0.04 for an aerodynamic wing.
 A coefficient of drag of 0.294 should work relatively well for a human body falling head first whereas feet first it should be around 0.70 .
 The formula only works well if the drag coefficient was determined for speeds of similar magnitude and if it doesn't change a lot during the fall.
 One has to be careful when applying drag coefficients calculated at, say, winds under 30 m/s winds for airflow near and faster than the speed of sound.
 At such speeds there is a large increase in the drag coefficient because of the formation of shock waves on the object so either a different coefficient should be used, or a coefficient which compensates for compressibility effects.

 The terminal velocity equation tells us that an object with a large cross-sectional area or high drag coefficient would fall more slowly than an equivalent object with a smaller area or lower drag coefficient.
 If a skydiver spreads their hands in the area they would fall slower than if they curl into a ball or drop head-first or feet-first.
 It also says that all else being equal, a lighter object has a lower terminal velocity since it takes less time for the force of gravity to be balanced by the air resistance / drag force.
 You can check this by using different drag coefficiencts and body mass values in the terminal velocity calculator above to explore these relationships.
 They are the reason parachutes work: they vastly increase the cross-sectional area while their form is such that it significantly increases the coefficient of drag.